port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/port-crd.md

    curl -s https://raw.githubusercontent.com/port-labs/template-assets/main/kubernetes/install.sh | bash
    ```

-You should now be able to see the newly exported entity in your Port environment.
+You will now be able to see the newly exported entity in your Port environment.